 An optometrist can examine your retina to detect RP.
 Normally, they would see the orange red of the healthy retina and the blood vessels that supply it.
 When someone has RP, the shape of the blood vessels is affected and the orange surface is interrupted by tiny clumps of black or brown pigment.

-It is important to ask your ophthalmologist to talk you through the tests and the results at each stage.
+It’s important to ask your ophthalmologist to talk you through the tests and the results at each stage.
 None of the tests are painful but they can take a long time and be repetitive.
-You may be asked to have some or all of the following tests:

 Retinal photographs and fluorescein angiograms